Dexalot/dexalot-docs/docs/contracts/PortfolioBridgeSub.md

 **Dev notes:** \
-PortfolioBridgeSub uses its internal token list & the defaultTargetChain to resolve the mapping When sending from Mainnet to Dexalot L1(subnet) we send out the symbol of the sourceChain.
+PortfolioBridgeSub uses its internal token list & the defaultTargetChain to resolve the mapping When sending from Mainnet to Subnet we send out the symbol of the sourceChain.
 BTC.b => BTC.b When sending messages back to mainnet we use this function to resolve the symbol.
 BTC could be resolved to BTC.b for avalanche and WBTC for Arbitrum